omkarpandarkar72-prog/Getting-Started-with-Git-and-GitHub/CODE_OF_CONDUCT.md

 of actions.

 **Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved for a specified period of time.
-Violating these terms may lead to a temporary or permanent ban.

 ### 3. Temporary Ban

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.
+**Community Impact**: A serious violation of community standards.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+**Consequence**: A temporary ban from any sort of interaction.

 ### 4. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community Impact**: Demonstrating a pattern of violation of community standards.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+**Consequence**: A permanent ban from any sort of public interaction.

 ## Attribution